darren277/RESTettaStone/README.md

 (*) Zig app has full CRUD functionality, but there is an issue with connection pooling that causes it to behave inconsistently.
 [See notes below](#zig).

 (**) The COBOL and Fortran apps are a work in progress that are in separate repos while I build them out.
+The C web application is also a work in progress and is in its own repo.

 ### Frontend